Here2ServeU/agentic_ai_3_sessions/session1/README.md

 2. **Git**: Install Git, a version control system, on your machine.
 You can download it from the official Git website: [https://git-scm.com/downloads](https://git-scm.com/downloads)
 3. **OpenAI API Key**: Obtain an API key from the OpenAI platform to use their AI models.
 You can sign up and create a key at [https://openai.com/](https://openai.com/)
 4. **(Optional) Ollama**: If you'd like to use the Ollama AI model instead of OpenAI, you'll need to install it.
 You can find instructions at [https://github.com/anthropic-research/ollama](https://github.com/anthropic-research/ollama)
+5. **Terraform**: Download and install Terraform, an Infrastructure as Code (IaC) tool, from the official HashiCorp website: https://www.terraform.io/downloads.html
+6. **AWS CLI**: Set up the AWS Command Line Interface (CLI) on your machine.
+You can find the instructions on the AWS documentation: https://aws.amazon.com/cli/

 ## Session 1 — Setup + Log Troubleshooting